Dylan Sheridan was named the inaugural head coach of the Cleveland State men’s lacrosse program on June 30, 2015.

 Sheridan began his college coaching career at Pfeiffer University in 2008 as an assistant coach and offensive coordinator.
 He also coached at Lebanon Valley College as an assistant in 2010.

 Sheridan graduated from Western Reserve Academy in Hudson, Ohio, fewer than 25 miles from downtown Cleveland.
-He helped the Pioneers to three Ohio high school state championship games, including the 2001 title, the only lacrosse state title in school history.
+He helped the Pioneers to three Ohio high school state championship games, including the 2001 title.

 Sheridan graduated from Claremont McKenna in 2006 as a double major in psychology and film studies.
-His wife, Brianne, played lacrosse at both Loyola and Colgate and was recently named the inaugural women’s lacrosse head coach at Kent State.
-The couple, who have an infant son, live in the western suburbs of Cleveland.
+His wife, Brianne Tierney, played lacrosse at both Loyola and Colgate and is the inaugural head women’s lacrosse coach at Kent State.
+The couple, who have a 2-year-old son, live in the southeast suburbs of Cleveland.